 Studies have shown that riding a motorcycle can help bring a smile to your face on a challenging day.
 This is because it causes your body to release endorphins, which can positively impact your mood, memory, energy levels, and sense of well-being.

 It brings along a range of surprising health benefits.

 In addition to boosting your mood, riding a motorcycle can also bring along a range of surprising health benefits.
 For example, it can help improve your core strength as you have to maintain good posture when riding.
 Over time, this can help you adapt to a healthier wellness lifestyle, encouraging you to try new things.

 It’s better for the environment.

-However, if you do decide to drive a motorbike, it is important that you do so safely.
+However, if you decide to drive a motorbike, you must do so safely.
 Do not take any unnecessary risks, and take the time to get used to riding the motorcycle before you set off on a long journey.
 Additionally, you should always ensure you wear the appropriate safety equipment, such as a helmet and gloves, to protect yourself from any injury.